wildfly/quickstart/logging-tools/README.md

 Access the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/jboss-as-logging-tools>.
+The application will be running at the following URLs:

-This quickstart also runs at additional URLs, as described below:

 ### http://localhost:8080/jboss-as-logging-tools/rest/greetings/`name`